jdiazcano/laguna/README.md

 ## Laguna
 Agnostic and pluggable project generator for all kind of projects with a centralized repository.
-100% written in Kotlin Multiplatform with support for Mac and Linux (JVM is planned)
+100% written in Rust

 Features:

 1. Variable substitution
 1. A centralized repository (updated content!)
-1. Custom repositories/folders
+1. Custom repositories/folders (also private)
-1. Custom commands before/after the creation of the project

 ## Usage
 ```